huohuoren4/docs/python/pytest/further_topics/deprecation.md

 If you still have concerns about this deprecation and future removal, please comment on [issue #3974](https://github.com/pytest-dev/pytest/issues/3974).

-### raises / warns with a string as the second argument
+### raises / warns with a string as the second argument {#raises-warns-with-a-string-as-the-second-argument}

 *Removed in version 5.0.*